 - Payment is made 7-days from the end of the month, so it’s quicker than Vimeo and a lot quicker than most other platforms;

-- From a viewer’s perspective, they have the best of both world, streaming like Netflix or downloading and watching the content (rented or purchased) offline via the App.
+- From a viewer’s perspective, we have the best of both world, streaming like Netflix or downloading and watching the content (rented or purchased) offline via the App.
 This is currently available for iPhone/iPad as well as Android systems.
-On computers, content can only be streamed but we will be the App in the future;
+On computers, content can only be streamed but we will add the App in the future;

 - Of course, people can connect their computer or mobile devices to their SmartTV to watch films on the big screen via Chromecast, AirPlay or Screen Mirroring, as well as connecting via a HDMI cable;